-- The CDBG-DR PRDOH has designated staff responsible for labor standards compliance that will be responsible for the review of certified payrolls on a weekly basis for applicable programs and projects and will work in coordination with PRDOH Points of Contact (POC's) to communicate feedback to recipients and/or their contractors. - 2.
-Confirm the specific labor standards provisions applicable to the project (e.g. Davis-Bacon wage and reporting requirements, CWHSSA). - Ensure that the current applicable Davis-Bacon wage decision and contract standards are incorporated into the contract for construction (e.g. construction specifications).
+- The CDBG-DR PRDOH has designated staff in charge of assuring labor standards compliance that will be responsible for the review of certified payrolls on a weekly basis for applicable programs and projects and will work in coordination with PRDOH Points of Contact (POC's) to communicate feedback to recipients and/or their contractors. - 2.
+Confirm specific labor standards provisions applicable to any project (e.g. Davis-Bacon wage and reporting requirements, CWHSSA). - 3.
+Ensure that the current applicable Davis-Bacon wage decision and contract standards are incorporated into the contract for construction (e.g. construction specifications). - 4.
+Conduct a pre-construction kickoff conference with prime contractors and subcontractors. - 5.
+Provide technical support to recipients, prime contractors and subcontractors concerning prevailing wage and reporting requirements. - 6.
+Identify and process requests for additional classifications and wage rates, as needed, for the construction of the project. - 7.
+Ensure compliance with requirements by performing periodic "spot-check" reviews of certified payroll submissions and related submissions, including comparison of on-site interview data against certified payroll reports (CPRs) for compliance with labor standards and requesting additional information when needed or rejecting submitted payrolls as needed.